SiyaMsiza/SiyaMsiza.github.oi/README.md

 - Areas of Interest: Machine Learning, Deep Learning, Natural Language Processing

 ## 🔭 I’m currently working on ...
-- Building predictive models for financial markets and renewable energy
+- Building predictive models for business and renewable energy
 - Participating in Kaggle competitions to hone my data science skills
 - Developing a portfolio of data science projects that demonstrate my ability to extract meaningful insights from complex datasets